EthanRBradford/ForrestBradford.com/README.md

-# ForrestBradford.com
-Web site for Forrest Bradford's political campaings
+Temporary web site waiting to be filled in for Forrest Bradford's campaign for Massachusetts's 3rd Hampden legislative district.